HCMID/ms-hackathon-2018/docs/thumbs.md

 layout: page
 ---

-Thumbnail images are linked to an image citation tool
+Thumbnail images are linked to a tool for citing images.
+(You'll learn how to do that in our workshop.)

 | | | | | | |
 |:-------------|:-------------|:-------------|:-------------|:-------------|:-------------|